malabaclado/predicting-stock-volatility-using-Python/README.md

 - **Python**: If you're new to Python, it's a versatile programming language.
 Install it from [python.org](https://www.python.org/downloads/).
 We recommend Python 3.8 or later.
 - **Docker**: A tool to run applications in containers.
 Install from [docker.com](https://www.docker.com/get-started).
 It's essential for running this project easily without worrying about dependencies.
 - **Jupyter Notebooks**: For interactive demos.
 If new, think of it as a web-based environment to run Python code in cells.
 It's included in the Docker setup.
+- **Twelve Data API Key**: This project requires an API key from Twelve Data to fetch stock data.
+Sign up for a free account at [twelvedata.com](https://twelvedata.com/).
+After obtaining your API key, open the `.sample.env` file in the project directory, replace the placeholder value with your actual API key, and rename the file to `.env`.
+This ensures the application can access the API securely.

 ## API Guide